 Supporting members are kept up to date on Coalition activities and are welcome to attend meetings at any time.

-Meetings are held on the 2nd Tuesday of the month at 3:00PM.
-Meetings are CURRENTLY BEING HELD VIRTUALLY DUE TO THE COVID-19 PANDEMIC.
-Please email Anna Platz (This email address is being protected from spambots.
+Meetings are held on the 3rd Friday of the month at 10:00AM.
+Meetings are held in person and via TEAMS.
+Please email Allyson Petrus (This email address is being protected from spambots.
 You need JavaScript enabled to view it.) for more information.

 Research shows that most people who attempt suicide demonstrate some warning signs of their intent to hurt themselves or end their lives prior to the attempt.